Skip to main content

 Spravato (esketamine) is a prescription nasal spray that treats severe or treatment-resistant depression.
 But it’s not a medication you take on your own at home.
 Instead, you'll receive Spravato treatments in a healthcare setting.

 Even though you’ll be using this medication at your prescriber’s office, there are a few things you should know before you start treatment.
-One of these is that you should avoid combining Spravato and alcohol.
-Below, we review the reason for this, along with six other tips to help you get the most out of your Spravato treatments.
+This includes what to do before and after receiving Spravato.
+Below, we review eight tips to help you get the most out of your Spravato treatments.

 1. Avoid eating and drinking before your Spravato treatments

 Nausea and vomiting are common Spravato side effects.
 To help reduce the risk of these side effects and help you feel more comfortable, it’s recommended to limit food and liquids leading up to your Spravato appointments.
-You should avoid eating at least 2 hours before and drinking liquids at least 30 minutes before your Spravato doses.
+You should avoid eating for at least 2 hours before each Spravato treatment session.
+You should also avoid drinking liquids at least 30 minutes before each session.

 2. Blow your nose before administering Spravato nasal spray